 The Manhood Peninsula offers the potential for a self contained study area, because as a peninsula it is a self contained geographic unit.
 West Sussex CC has formed one of the first strategic flood boards under the 2011 Act and through the support of the National Flood Forum the county has one of the only flood group forums in the country.

 Within this context the initiative on the Peninsula may have recognition at a national level as a pilot demonstration project.

 To provide a unified system of land drainage across all the Manhood Parishes that, taking into account the amount of resources available, maximises the level of protection from flood risk for all communities.

-The group intends to work with West Sussex County Council, Chichester District Council, Southern Water, the Environment Agency and other stakeholders to fulfil elements of the Manhood Peninsula Surface Water Management Plan 2015.
+The group works with West Sussex County Council, Chichester District Council, Southern Water, the Environment Agency and other stakeholders to fulfil elements of the Manhood Peninsula Surface Water Management Plan 2015.
 To further this aim WSCC have produced a number of documents to help parishes become an effective first point of contact for riparian maintenance and riparian obstruction issues.
 These documents can be downloaded via the following links:

 Follow this link to read the SWISh Terms of Reference.

 In addition the West Manhood Drainage Improvement Group have put together a document that identifies the West Manhood Group approach to defining and resolving land drainage issues.

 Follow this link to find out about the approach of the West Manhood Drainage Improvement Group.

 The RSPB's newest nature reserve at Medmerry offers long walks and cycle rides through an amazing new landscape only a stone's throw from Pagham Harbour, with new mudflats, tidal lagoons, saltmarsh, wildlife-friendly farmland, dragonfly-rich ditches and great views and sunsets.
 Situated on the Manhood Peninsula coast, south of Chichester, this is a ground breaking project and the first of its kind...
 Read More»